 Taxonomy codes are standard code sets used to provide information about provider type and specialty for the provider's certification.
+ForwardHealth uses taxonomy codes as additional data for correctly matching the NPI (National Provider Identifier) to the provider file.

-Providers are required to use the taxonomy code designated by ForwardHealth when the NPI (National Provider Identifier) reported to ForwardHealth corresponds to multiple certifications and the provider's practice location ZIP+4 code does not uniquely identify the provider.
+Providers are required to use a taxonomy code when the NPI reported to ForwardHealth corresponds to multiple certifications and the provider's practice location ZIP+4 code does not uniquely identify the provider.